Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 I am still tempted into competitive thinking, but intentionally redirect my thoughts to where I am supposed to be going.
 I focus on staying in my lane and finishing the call on my life.

-My most important job is to pursue Jesus with all of my heart and grow closer to Him so I begin to look more like him in all that I do.
+My most important mission is to pursue Jesus with all of my heart and grow closer to Him so I begin to look more like him in all that I do.
 I am also called to help others along the way.

 What about you?
 How do you persevere in faith and not give up?
 Would love to hear your story in the comments!